crhbetz/mp-poraclePvpHelper/README.md

 Finally, restart your MAD instance.

 ### First start
-On first start, the required data for pvp rank/rating lookups will be calculated locally and saved to a `data.pickle` file.
+On first start, the required data for pvp rank/rating lookups will be calculated locally and saved to a `.data.pickle` file.
 This will take a while.
 Progress should be logged for every 50th mon-form combination.
-Subsequent starts will load the data from the `data.pickle` file.
+Subsequent starts will load the data from the `.data.pickle` file.

 ## Re-calculation of data
 To apply certain settings or load new Pokemon / Stats / Forms, a re-calculation of the previously mentioned data will be necessary.
 Settings that require a recalc will be commented accordingly in the `plugin.ini.example` file.
-To achieve a recalc, delete the `data.pickle` file and restart your MAD instance.
+To achieve a recalc, delete the `.data.pickle` file and restart your MAD instance.
 A new initial calculation will start.

 ## Multi-instance setup
 This plugin is able to run across multiple MAD instances from the same MAD directory.
 Settings can be made instance-specific by naming a settings category like the `status-name` of your instances.
 An example can be seen as a comment in the `plugin.ini.example` file.

-The `data.pickle` file can be shared across those instances, so only one initial calculation is required.
+The `.data.pickle` file can be shared across those instances, so only one initial calculation is required.

 # A little disclaimer
 I don't think it's the scanners job to provide this data.
 I think these are things that should happen in the front-end, like in